wacncontent/CustomizeTool/removeCommentOutput/articles/virtual-machines/virtual-machines-linux-detailed-troubleshoot-ssh-connection.md

 ![Diagram that highlights organization edge device](./media/virtual-machines-linux-detailed-troubleshoot-ssh-connection/ssh-tshoot3.png)

-If you don't have a computer that is directly connected to the Internet, you can easily create a new Azure VM in its own resource group or cloud service and use it.
+If you don't have a computer that is directly connected to the Internet, create a new Azure VM in its own resource group or cloud service and use it.
 For more information, see [Create a virtual machine running Linux in Azure](/documentation/articles/virtual-machines-linux-quick-create-cli/).
 Delete the resource group or VM and cloud service when you're done with your testing.

 If you can create an SSH connection with a computer that's directly connected to the Internet, check your organization edge device for: